Living at Harding

 • Storage: Each resident has a closet with some storage above.

 • Furniture: All furniture is movable.
-Each resident has a standard twin bed which can be bunked or raised to various heights (up to about 29 inches off the floor), a three-drawer chest, a desk and a chair.
+Each resident has a standard twin bed which can be bunked or raised to various heights (up to about 33 inches off the floor to the bottom of the bed frame at the highest setting), a three-drawer chest, a desk and a chair.

 • Windows: Two windows are in each room (each is 3’4” wide x 4’5” high).
 Each window has a blind in place.
 Tension rods for lightweight curtains or window treatments can be used.